Feast Day: February 9

 Patronage: dentists, tooth problems

 A new portrait of the great Saint Apollonia.
 This fine art print is professionally framed with a quality hardwood frame under non-glare acrylic.
-Choose from a rich mahogany colored stain (dark wood) or speckled maple colored stain (light wood).
+Choose from a walnut colored stain (dark wood) or speckled maple colored stain (light wood).
 Our frames are handcrafted from start to finish in the USA.
 Wall mount.
 A beautiful addition to any home.

 This Item SHIPS FREE anywhere in the USA